mojaloop/ci-config/README.md

 # update the version in ./development/version
 vi ./development/version

-# publish the updated org
+# publish the updated orbs
 ./_publish.sh
 ```

-### pr-tools

-pr-tools is a common set of utilities for checking PRs in the mojaloop community:

 ### Initial setup notes (this should only be done once)